celine98/altegrad-mva/README.md

-# altegrad-mva
+# ALTEGRAD labs
-My lab solutions for the ALTEGRAD course (MVA 2021-2022)
+My lab solutions for the Advanced Learning for Text and Graph Data (ALTEGRAD) course within the MVA program.